superham/VisBox/Config/README.md

-This directory contains usefull files for the visbox enviromen:
+This directory contains usefull OS specific files for the visbox enviroment.
-VRPN
-Monitors OFF/ON
-MiddleVR Config for Visbox in Unity